Carlo Prevale: Career

 Between 2015 and 2016 he released the following remixes: Alza Il Volume by Giorgio Prezioso and Fabri Fibra, Chissenefrega 'In Discoteca by Club Dogo, The Bad Touch of the Bloodhound Gang, Un Angelo Blu from the Hotel Saint George, Lei Che Lo Vuole of Katerfrancers, Dieci Cento Mille of Brothers, Gangsta by Kat Dahlia, Loved Me Back to Life by Céline Dion.

 In January 2016 he founded Plast Records, an Italian record label for electronic music of which he is A&R and executive record producer.
 In Plast Music Studio he composes and produces 2 singles of Lento Violento genre: Yo Oh Yeah! and Echi.

 On 17 November 2016, his single Profondo Rosso comes out on Plast Records label.

 On 21 March 2017 he released And the Waltz Goes On, album containing 3 different dance versions of the song, composed at the age of 19, by the famous American actor Sir Anthony Hopkins.
 On 22 May 2017 he produces and arranges L'Onore e il Rispetto, album containing 4 different dance versions that take the title from the soundtrack of the television fiction broadcast by Canale 5.
 For summer 2017 he remixed Occidentali's Karma, a song with which Francesco Gabbani wins the sixty-seventh edition of the Sanremo Festival.

 In 2018 he creates the following remixes: Keep On Rising by Ian Carey feat.
 Michelle Shellers, Bambola of the Canadian singer Betta Lemme, Scooby Doo Pa Pa, viral single from the Chilean DJ and producer DJ Kass, Ah Yeah! by Will Sparks, Solo, from the British electronic music group Clean Bandit featuring Demi Lovato, Amore e Capoeira by Takagi & Ketra feat.
 Giusy Ferreri & Sean Kingston and Mayores, the international success of the American singer and actress Becky G featuring Bad Bunny.

-On 18 October 2018 with Plast Records publishes Lambada (El Ritmo Caliente Prevaloso), initially published on 27 July 2012 by the Turin record label Fluida Records, but withdrawn from the market a month later, at the behest of Carlo Prevale, due of a disagreement with the publisher.
+On 18 October 2018 with Plast Records publishes Lambada (El Ritmo Caliente Prevaloso), initially published on 27 July 2012 by the Turin record label Fluida Records, but withdrawn from the market a month later, at the behest of Carlo Prevale, due to a disagreement with the publisher.

 On 14 December 2018, on the occasion of Christmas and end of year festivities, for the record label Bit Records in Asti he made Happy Christmas 'War is Over, an album containing 8 audio tracks of which 4 different versions, available in Extended and Radio Mix, of the legendary song composed by John Lennon of The Beatles and Yoko Ono, revisited in a dance key and interpreted by the Salento singer Desi.